shaik1002/biggitlabbomb/doc/user/group/iterations/index.md

 Prerequisites:

-- You must have at least the Planner role for a group.
+- You must have at least the Reporter role for a group.

 To edit an iteration cadence: